RokidGlass/glass2-docs/en/0-faq/index.md

 A: Devices with a serial number starting with 082 support 4G and GPS, and devices starting with 081 do not support 4G and GPS; in addition, please note that when the dock is connected to the computer through the debugging port, 4G and GPS will be disconnected.
 Please use network adb to debug GPS&4G function.

+### **Q: Fail to record video layer**
+A: If you use SurfaceView to play video, you cannot record the video screen during screen recording/casting.
+If you want to record/cast the screen to capture the video layer, you must use TextureView to play the video.

+### **Q: Is the glass system 32-bit or 64-bit**
+A: Our system is 32-bit.

+### **Q: Can't find the BT device**
+A: In the Bluetooth function of our system settings, the device type is filtered when searching, and only Bluetooth headset devices are displayed.
+If you need to pair other Bluetooth devices, you can develop your own Bluetooth search and pairing function.

 ## 2. How to upgrade operating system of the glasses by OTA update